Pingasmaster/archInstall/README.md

 Now you have two possibilities:
 - Your PC is old and doesn't support UEFI or doesn't support UEFI only boot: then install in the EFI way.
 - Your PC is recent, and does support UEFI only mode, then install the UEFI way.
 You can go in the bios and search for an option called `UEFI only boot` and activate it if you find it, this way the boot will be more secure and cause less problems.
 If you plan to install arch on a drive larger than 2 Terabytes, you need UEFI in order to boot into it.

-To know if your PC support UEFI, enter `ls /sys/firmware/efi/efivars[ENTER]`: if it generates an error (`ls: cannot access '/sys/firmware/efi/efivars': No such file or directory`) then your are booted in EFI, if it shows its content then you are booted in the UEFI way.
+To know if your PC support UEFI, enter `ls /sys/firmware/efi/efivars[ENTER]`: if it generates an error (`ls: cannot access '/sys/firmware/efi/efivars': No such file or directory`) then your are booted in EFI, otherwise you are booted in the UEFI way.

-This guide shows how to install arch both on an UEFI machine and on an older BIOS machine, all steps will be the same but for the grub install.
+This guide shows how to install arch on an UEFI machine, for an older BIOS only machine please refer to README_BIOS.md

 Verify that the clock is set to the right timezone `timedatectl status[ENTER]`, it is not type `timedatectl set-timezone Europe/Berlin[ENTER]` replacing `Europe/Berlin` by your own timezone (list available [here](https://timezonedb.com/time-zones)).